long319/ECMGD/README.md

 ====
-This is the Pytorch implementation of IMvGCN proposed in our paper:
+This is the Pytorch implementation of ECMGD proposed in our paper:

 ![framework](./framework.png)